-Treat mom to the Mother’s Day breakfast or brunch she truly deserves this year: the ultimate marriage of steak and eggs – grilled American Wagyu filet mignon eggs benedict!
+Treat your loved one to the ultimate marriage of steak and eggs – grilled American Wagyu filet mignon eggs benedict!

 Blender Hollandaise Sauce

-1) Prep.
+- Prep.
 Season the steaks with Kosher salt.
 If you can, give the salt 1 to 2 hours to be absorbed.
 The process of salting in advance is called dry brining.
-The rule of thumb is 1/2 teaspoon of kosher salt per pound of meat.
+The rule of thumb is 1/2 teaspoon of kosher salt per pound (453.6 g) of meat.

-5) Once the steaks reach an internal temperature of 115°F, open the lid and move them to the hot side of the grill to sear.
-Flip the steaks periodically until an even crust forms on both sides and the internal temperature reaches 130°F for medium-rare, about 2 to 3 minutes per side.
+- Once the steaks reach an internal temperature of 115°F (46.1°C), open the lid and move them to the hot side of the grill to sear.
+Flip the steaks periodically until an even crust forms on both sides and the internal temperature reaches 130°F (54.4°C) for medium-rare, about 2 to 3 minutes per side.

 - Meanwhile, partially fill a medium saucepan with water and bring to a simmer over medium-high heat.
 Once small bubbles start to form in the water, reduce the heat to medium.
 Crack an egg into a small bowl.
 Use a long spoon to stir the water in a clockwise motion until the water begins to gently spin.
 Slowly slide the egg from the bowl into the water and allow it to cook until set, stirring periodically to keep it from settling on the bottom of pan, about 2 minutes.
 Remove the egg with a slotted spoon and place on a paper towel.
 Repeat with the second egg.

 - To prepare the Hollandaise sauce, add the butter to a microwave safe dish and heat in the microwave until completely melted, approximately 30 seconds.
 Combine the egg yolks and lemon juice in a blender and blend for 5 seconds.
 Slowly add the melted butter to the egg mixture while continuously blending until the sauce has thickened.
 Add salt and pepper to taste.